Tyzcubes/NmapPingSweepAIO/README.md

 Program meant for use in Nmap for pen/network testing purposes.

-This is a simple semi-efficent Nmap sweep.
+This is a simple semi-efficent* Nmap sweep.

 Built by: github.com/Tyzcubes

 Offical repository: https://github.com/Tyzcubes/NmapAutoPortScanner

+*(It can definitely be written better, so go for it.)*